numpy/numpy/doc/source/user/basics.ufuncs.rst

 specific outputs.

-There are also :ref:`generalized ufuncs <c-api.generalized-ufuncs>` which are functions over vectors (or arrays) instead of only scalars.
+There are also :ref:`generalized ufuncs <c-api.generalized-ufuncs>` which are functions over vectors (or arrays) instead of single-element scalars.
 For example, :func:`numpy.add` is a ufunc that operates element-by-element, while :func:`numpy.matmul` is a gufunc that operates on vectors/matrices::